 5. Jessica Hynes

-Yep, that’s right, 2009’s Nativity, starring Martin Freeman, has a sequel, starring “our” Dave.
+Yep, that’s right, 2009’s Nativity, starring Martin Freeman, has a sequel, starring “our” David.
 It’s called, Nativity 2: Danger in the Manger (2012), and Tennant plays a new teacher who helps his class enter a singing competition.
 Jessica Hynes takes on the role of Angel Matthews — the host of the over-the-top, but wonderfully adorable children’s sing-off.
 She also starred opposite Tennant in the Doctor Who episodes, “Human Nature/The Family of Blood,” and “The End of Time: Part Two.”
 Prior to Nativity 2, Hynes joined Colman in the 2006 romantic comedy/musical Confetti.
 Coincidentally, this film also revolves around a competition, but with three couples wanting to win a wedding.
 Colman plays one half of a nudist couple, with Robert Webb (Peep Show) being her happily t0-get-nekkid-anywhere partner.
 The two actresses also worked on Twenty Twelve, a sitcom about the team behind the production of the 2012 Olympics held in London and the follow-up series, W1A, which, coincidentally, Tennant narrated both.
 Bonus Mention: Marc Wootton also starred in both Nativity 2 and Confetti, so we’re adding him to the list unofficially (because the rest is so very official).

 6. Jim Broadbent